The Central Chimney Braced Frame House – Part 3

 I have not yet located precisely on Meacham’s ATLAS the Morrison farm I wish to examine, but hopefully in time somebody will come forward and identify the property we are about to look at and I can colour it in for easy reference.

 Today the Morrison property is approached by a field access road across from the Belfast Consolidated School.
 It is called the Morrison Beach Road and for many years has been a popular spot for swimming and sunbathing – and mining sand for the roads.
-All the traffic passed right next to the Morrison house and the barn close to it with no objections by the last live-in owner, who died in the past 15 years.
-The ground is very compacted by the heavy vehicles that came and went for years.
+All the traffic passed right next to the Morrison house and the barn close to it with no objections by the last live-in owner, David Livingstone Morrison (1922-2010), who died on January 9, 2010.
+This blog post is dedicated to his memory.

 The approach to the house is not attractive with its wide heavy truck beaten-down road that touches the house.
 But this photo does show you the typical three bays for the row of small rooms at the back of the house, and the porch/addition, built a bit later, for storage and other domestic uses.